FatemaAlsaaidi/Database-Project-Hospital-Management-System/Database Project Hospital Management System.md

 --   @DateOut DATE: The expected or actual date of discharge.
 --   @AdmissionID INT OUTPUT: Outputs the newly generated Admission ID.
 -- Remarks:
---   - Assumes AdmID is UNIQUE but not IDENTITY in your table structure based on your original DDL.
---     If AdmID is IDENTITY, remove it from the INSERT and output SCOPE_IDENTITY().
 --   - This procedure checks if the room is available before admitting.
 --   - The AdmID is generated here using MAX(AdmID) + 1 for simplicity.
 In a real system, --     consider using a sequence object for robust ID generation.